Multiband dispersion and warped vortices of strongly-interacting photons: Results

-\section{Multiband model for two and three photons}
+\subsection{Multiband model for two and three photons}

-We begin with a minimal theoretical model that correctly captures the symmetry of few-polariton states.
-Consider a medium of three-level ladder-type atoms hosting Rydberg polaritons in the regime of electromagnetically induced transparency \cite{Gorshkov2011Sep,Peyronel2012}.
-The stationary single-polariton propagation along the medium is governed by $H(x)\psi=0$, where
+We begin with a minimal analytical model that correctly captures the symmetry of few-polariton states in the stationary regime.
+Consider a medium of three-level ladder-type atoms hosting Rydberg polaritons under conditions of electromagnetically induced transparency \cite{Gorshkov2011Sep,Peyronel2012}.
+The single-polariton propagation along the medium is governed by $H(x)\psi=\rmi \partial_t\psi$, where